seankhliao/mono/_web/seankhliao.com/src/blog/12024-11-12-no-rss-on-this-blog.md

 # no rss on this blog

-## suffer the tyrany of the algorithm??
+## suffer the tyranny of the algorithm??

 ### _rss_ unavailable on this blog